October 2008 Archives

 What Environment?

-In February 2007, the Navy initiated training exercises without filing the EIS required by the National Environmental Protection Act of 1969 (NEPA) to document the possible environmental harm from the sonar training.
-Various groups challenged the Navy in court, and the case wound up in the Supreme Court yesterday, where the court heard arguments in "Winter v.
-Natural Resources Defense Council" (NRDC).
-The counsel for the Navy, General Garre summarized for Justice David Souter the Navy's decision to go ahead without the EIS: "it doesn't specifically say what happens if they [the laws] are not followed".
+In February 2007, the Navy initiated training exercises without filing the environmental impact statement (EIS) required by the National Environmental Protection Act of 1969 (NEPA).
+The EIS is required by law and is meant to predict possible environmental harm from the sonar training.
+Following the Navy's action, various groups including the Natural Resource Defense Council (NRDC) challenged the action in court.
+The case wound up in the Supreme Court yesterday, where the prosecution and defense presented their arguments. (transcript.)
+The counsel for the Navy, General Garre, summarized for Justice David Souter the Navy's decision to go ahead without the EIS, arguing that the Navy broke the law because: "it doesn't specifically say what happens if they [the laws] are not followed".

-The District Court originally found in favor of NRDC: The Navy had violated (NEPA).
-Instead of complying with the court injunction, however, in short the Navy wrote its own environmental assessment EA and presented this to an executive-branch administrative agency called the Council on Environmental Quality (CEQ).
-The CEQ found that the Navy's mission constituted "emergency circumstances".
+A District Court had originally found in favor of NRDC, deciding that the Navy had violated NEPA.
+But instead of complying with the court injunction, the Navy wrote its own environmental assessment EA, and presented this to an executive-branch administrative agency called the Council on Environmental Quality (CEQ).
+The CEQ found that the Navy's mission constituted "emergency circumstances", thereby allowing the Navy to circumvent the law.

-The Navy took this opinion back to the court, arguing that the court should dissolve its injunction.
-In more court reviews Los Angeles U.S. District Judge Florence Marie Cooper sifted through evidence and determined criteria for when the Navy should turn off sonar.
-According to the NRDC brief, the courts reviewed "thousands of pages of briefing and evidence over the course of many weeks, and tour[ed] a Navy destroyer--to assess the Navy's contention that the mitigation measures would risk the Navy's ability to train and certify its strike groups."
-The mitigations Cooper imposed were loosened in subsequent hearings.
+The Navy took this CEQ opinion back to the court, arguing that the court should dissolve its injunction.
+In more court reviews, Los Angeles U.S. District Judge Florence Marie Cooper sifted through scientific evidence and determined criteria for when the Navy should turn off sonar.
+According to the NRDC brief, the District Court reviewed "thousands of pages of briefing and evidence over the course of many weeks, and tour[ed] a Navy destroyer--to assess the Navy's contention that the mitigation measures would risk the Navy's ability to train and certify its strike groups."

-In previous training exercises, the Navy had "trained and certified its strike groups using the two mitigation measures at issue in this appeal".
-Furthermore, following the lower court decisions. the Navy continued training exercises in the Pacific Ocean, "completing the last 13 of 14 training exercises, 8 of which were under the current rules", and did not appeal to the court for relief Kendall pointed out.
-But the Navy doesn't any more want to take steps to mitigate environmental damage.
+The mitigations the NRDC asked for weren't new, in fact the Navy had followed those very same mitigation procedures previously.
+The District Court considered that in previous Navy training exercises, the Navy had "trained and certified its strike groups using the two mitigation measures at issue in this appeal".
+In fact, following the lower court's decisions, the Navy successfully continued training exercises in the Pacific Ocean, "completing the last 13 of 14 training exercises, 8 of which were under the current rules".
+The Navy followed the mitigation procedures and did not appeal to the court for relief.
+Richard Kendall, who argued on behalf of NRDC pointed this out to the Supreme Court as well as the fact that the LA District court had already loosened its initial ruling to accommodate the Navy.

 Sometimes the court seemed aloof to the information in the briefs.
-In balancing the possible harm to marine animals, Chief Justice Roberts suggested the possible harm on the other side was: "the potential that a North Korean diesel electric submarine will get within range of Pearl Harbor undetected".
-NRDC counsel Kendall corrected the Chief Justice: The case concerned only military training, not combat.
-Justice Breyer, also confused, elicited a laugh by suggesting that all military exercises were destructive: "You go on a bombing mission, do they have to prepare an environmental impact statement first?"
-Mr. Kendall again: "No."
+In balancing the possible harm to marine animals, Chief Justice Roberts hyperbolically suggested that one possible harm was: "the potential that a North Korean diesel electric submarine will get within range of Pearl Harbor undetected".
+NRDC counsel Kendall corrected the Chief Justice, noting that the questions in the case concerned only military training, not combat.
+Justice Breyer also seemed confused, and elicited a laugh by suggesting that all military exercises were destructive: "You go on a bombing mission, do they have to prepare an environmental impact statement first?"
+Mr. Kendall said again: "No", since NRDC was arguing for basic mitigation measures during training, ones that the Navy had previously followed, which had not stopped training.

 Whales & Sonar: It's Not Pretty

-Research shows that whales become disoriented, injured or die after sonar testing.
-Strandings and deaths that have been frequently documented; in North Carolina (2005); at Haro Strait off the coast of Washington State (2003); in the Canary Islands (2004, 2002, 1989, 1986, 1985); in Madeira (2000); the U.S. Virgin Islands (1999, 1998); Greece (1996), and the Bahamas (2000), and off the coast of Spain (2006), and more The coincidence of whale strandings or deaths and naval sonar testing exercises seems too obvious to ignore, but cause and effect scientific data on the whales are more difficult to compile.
-That said, recent research points to how the marine mammals become injured and die.
+Research shows that whales become disoriented, injured, and die after sonar testing.
+Strandings and deaths that have been frequently documented; in North Carolina (2005); in Haro Strait off the coast of Washington State (2003); in the Canary Islands (2004, 2002, 1989, 1986, 1985); in Madeira (2000); in the U.S. Virgin Islands (1999, 1998); Greece (1996), and the Bahamas (2000), and off the coast of Spain (2006), just for starters.
+The coincidence of whale strandings or deaths and naval sonar testing exercises seems too obvious to ignore.
+Recent research indicates how the marine mammals become injured and die, although cause and effect is sometimes difficult to pinpoint.

 "[The Navy] uses pulses of similar frequency and duration to the pulses emitted by killer whales and is very loud.
 It seems to have a particularly strong effect on species, such as small beaked whales, of which killer whales are the primary predator."

-The justices acknowledged they can't evaluate science.
-When presented with rationale by the Navy about needing to train at night because of thermal layers, Justice Breyer considered the Navy's stance: "Fine, they went on some exercises and they didn't run into these layered things.
+The justices of the Supreme Court acknowledged they can't evaluate science.
+When presented with rationale by the Navy about needing to train at night because of thermal layers, here's what Justice Breyer said about the Navy's stance: "Fine, they went on some exercises and they didn't run into these layered things.
 So obviously they couldn't have training."
-(Thermal layers and sonar are described here in the book, "How To Make War", by James Kunnigan, Chap.
+(Thermal layers and sonar are not too complicated for a lay person to understand at a basic level, as here in the book, "How To Make War", by James Kunnigan, Chap.
 10: Navy: Run Silent Run Deep.)

-The court only anemically challenged General Garre's repeated assertions that the sonar caused no harm, and that the Respondents hadn't shown "irreparable harm".
+The court only anemically challenged the Navy's General Garre, who repeated asserted that the Navy's sonar causes no harm.
+Garre also claimed that the respondents hadn't shown "irreparable harm".
 For instance General Garre referred the court to a Navy document listing "all the species of beaked whales and explained that the harms that are predicted in the environmental assessment are non-injurious, temporary harms".
-Alioto asked Garre to explain it in "lay terms".
-Garre led Alioto to conclude there wasn't "physical injury", rather the whales might just "swim in a different direction"?
-(As if your child was whining in the living room so you wandered into the kitchen to get yourself a snack, rather than, that you were suddenly subjected to unending earth-shatteringly loud, nerve-rattling noise that caused you to flee up to the attic window then cover your exploding ears and plunge from the roof.)
+Justice Samuel Alioto asked Garre to explain this in "lay terms".
+Garre led Alioto to conclude there wasn't "physical injury", rather the whales might, as Alioto put it, just: "swim in a different direction"?
+(As if your child was whining in the living room so you wandered into the kitchen to get yourself a snack, rather than, that you were suddenly subjected to unending earth-shatteringly loud, nerve-ripping noise that caused you to flee up to the attic window, cover your exploding ears and plunge from the roof.)
 Garre assured Alioto: "that's right".
+But here's how the noise sounds to the mamals according to the NRDC:

 "In sound intensity, in this courtroom if we had a jet engine and you multiplied that noise by 2,000 times, correcting for water, that's the sound's intensity that would be going on in the water if you were a marine mammal near that source."